VictorScoolExper/AngularCourse/README.md

 The course helped me take my angular abilities to the next level and have a better understanding of it.

+## Notes
-## Find All the course projects in the master branch
+Find All the course projects in the master branch,
+All the repos that contain the section in the name are from the Udemy course